 The "city of bread and chess"

-In proximity of the marine there is the municipality of Cutro where it is possible to visit Palazzo Santa Chiara, the church of the SS.ma Annunziata e Collegiata and the church of the crucifix where the seventeenth-century statue of Christ on the Cross was sculpted by a franciscan monk and proclaimed national monument.
+In proximity of the marina there is the municipality of Cutro where it is possible to visit Palazzo Santa Chiara, the church of the Santissima Annunziata e Collegiata and the church of the Crucifix where the seventeenth-century statue of Christ on the Cross was sculpted by a franciscan monk and proclaimed national monument.